microsoft/onnxruntime/docs/execution-providers/CoreML-ExecutionProvider.md

 - `Default`:
 - `FastPrediction`:

 `ProfileComputePlan`:Profile the Core ML MLComputePlan.
 This logs the hardware each operator is dispatched to and the estimated execution time.
-Intended for developer usage but provide useful diagnostic information if performance is not as expected. can be one of the following values: (`0` by default )
+Intended for developer usage but provides useful diagnostic information if performance is not as expected. can be one of the following values: (`0` by default )
 - `0`: Disable profile.
 - `1`: Enable profile.